You can find terrific viewing spots along most of the Boston Marathon route.

 Elevation at start: 15 feet

 Runners go through Kenmore Square.
-From Kenmore Square, they run along Commonwealth Ave for a couple of blocks in the Fenway neighborhood and then a couple of block in Back Bay until they reach Hereford Street, where they turn right.
+From Kenmore Square, they run along Comm Ave for a couple of blocks in the Fenway neighborhood and then a couple of blocks in Back Bay until they reach Hereford Street, where they turn right.

 Every year, the Red Sox play a home game at nearby Fenway Park on Marathon Day that normally starts at 11:05 (you can confirm the schedule here).
 As soon as the game is over, the crowd surges out of Fenway Park and pours into Kenmore Square.
 The fastest runners have already gone past by the time the game ends - but the crowds loud cheer the rest of the runners as they strive to complete the final mile.